rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Azure-Readme.md

 $svcAcct
 ```

-The `ApplicationId` field in the variable output will be used later when assigning permissions and creating the credential object needed for the plugin.
+The `ApplicationId` field in the variable output will be used later when assigning permissions and creating the credential object needed for the plugin-

 ### Create a Custom Role